hestiaAI/website.template/src/site/home/en/index.md

     primary_button: true
   - title: You are influenced
     description: >-
-      "No. Not me.
-I am not influenceable.
-My free will is not threatened.
-"Don't be so sure.
+      "No way.
+I'm not.
+The influenced ones are the conspiracists and the kids on Instagram, not me."
+Don't be so sure.

       ```

-      <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/rPcrvRuEv9k?start=7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+      <iframe width="100%" height="315" src="https://www.youtube-nocookie.com/embed/rPcrvRuEv9k?start=7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

       ```

-      Join the Eyeballs to understand how you are influenced, compare yourself to the average and see the difference in how your profile is perceived between the different networks and media you use.
+      Join the Eyeballs to understand how you are influenced, compare yourself to the average and see the difference in perception of your profile between the different apps and media you use.
     link_text: Measure your influenceability
     url: community/
   - title: We connect with many partners